-- How does this Tenet benefit us? - Is assuming positive intent your first natural reaction? - Would you agree that, for most people, assuming positive intent is easier said than done?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - Is assuming positive intent your first natural reaction? - Would you agree that, for most people, assuming positive intent is easier said than done?
 Why or why not? - What are some reasons why it can be challenging to assume positive intent?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.